-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - · delegation of authority and segregation of duties - identification and management of risks

-The Trustees have considered the need for a specific internal audit function and following development of the Trust, the Trustees appointed a new internal auditor for 2021/22, taking into account the expanded requirements of Academies Trust Handbook 2021.
-SBM Services were appointed as independent internal auditors for the 2021/22 financial year.
+The Trustees have considered the need for a specific internal audit function and following development of the Trust, the Trustees appointed a new internal auditor for 2021/22 for a three year period, taking into account the expanded requirements of Academies Trust Handbook 2022.
+SBM Services continued as independent internal auditors for the 2022/23 financial year.